mix-blockchain/mix-docs/mine.rst

   EthDcrMiner64.exe -epool http://localhost:8645 -allcoins exp

-Here is a Claymore on Windows MIX mining tutorial: https://klmoney.wordpress.com/link-blockchain-windows-gpu-mining/
+There is great a tutorial for mining MIX with Claymore on Windows: https://klmoney.wordpress.com/link-blockchain-windows-gpu-mining/

+Note that at the time this tutorial was written, MIX was called LINK.